knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

     kubectl describe broker badword-broker
     ```

-### **Step 2: Create trigger that filters for bad word comments to badword-broker**
+### **Step 2: Create Trigger that filters for bad word comments to badword-broker**

 ![image](images/image12.png)

-We are creating the trigger to process the events that have type moderated-comment, and the extension `badwordfilter: bad` and route them to badword-broker.
+We are creating the Trigger to process the events that have type moderated-comment, and the extension `badwordfilter: bad` and route them to badword-broker.

 **Create a Trigger:**